The Grid widget allows widgets to be organized into rows and columns for more accurate positioning in relation to each other.

 to add rows and columns and set the width of the columns:

-Drag - drop the necessary widgets inside the cells, on the green background that appears the moment the widget hovers over the cell's borders.
+Drag and drop the necessary widgets inside the cells, on the green background that appears the moment the widget hovers over the cell's borders.
+The inserts for these widgets are automatically added to the inside of the grid insert.

 |